minicomp/ed/_texts/EN-RoyalAdventurers-1773.md

 The young princes were greatly astonished at what they had seen, and on opening the paper found the following rules contained in it:

-1. Build the foundation of thy faith upon purity and piety, that thy zeal be not eclipsed with the contagion of idolatry, but rather perfumed with the sweet incense of sincerity.
+> 1. Build the foundation of thy faith upon purity and piety, that thy zeal be not eclipsed with the contagion of idolatry, but rather perfumed with the sweet incense of sincerity.

-2. Let devout prayers be a mediatrix between heaven and thyself, for it is the most assured step to obtain felicity.
+> 2. Let devout prayers be a mediatrix between heaven and thyself, for it is the most assured step to obtain felicity.

-3. Conceal thy secrets in the closet of thy breast, lest rashly displaying them to others, thou produce the prejudice of thine own tranquillity.
+> 3. Conceal thy secrets in the closet of thy breast, lest rashly displaying them to others, thou produce the prejudice of thine own tranquillity.

-4. Fly ambition, as the poison of the sense, and detest envy as the canker of thy contemplations.
+> 4. Fly ambition, as the poison of the sense, and detest envy as the canker of thy contemplations.

-The ROYAL ADVENTURERS.
-37
+[37]

-5. Gaze not on beauty lest it engender repentance, but loath a lascivious courtesan as the scourge of iniquity.
+> 5. Gaze not on beauty lest it engender repentance, but loath a lascivious courtesan as the scourge of iniquity.

-6. In thy actions be faithful lest being blemished with reproach thou impair thy reputation.
+> 6. In thy actions be faithful lest being blemished with reproach thou impair thy reputation.

-7. Honour thy king as God’s anointed, and if occasion present, live and die for thy country.
+> 7. Honour thy king as God’s anointed, and if occasion present, live and die for thy country.

-8. Detest vain glory as the venom of sin, and abolish superstition as the cloak of ungodliness.
+> 8. Detest vain glory as the venom of sin, and abolish superstition as the cloak of ungodliness.

-38 The ROYAL ADVENTURERS.
+---
+[38]

-CHAP.
+## CHAP.
 IV.

-By the sound of music, they are drawn into a forest, where they find an aged father, seated in a fragrant bower.-—He informs them, at their request, why he lives that retired life.-—At their departure he gives them the necessary instructions for their journey.
+*By the sound of music, they are drawn into a forest, where they find an aged father, seated in a fragrant bower.-—He informs them, at their request, why he lives that retired life.-—At their departure he gives them the necessary instructions for their journey.*

 Having perused the contents of the paper, and knowing the sacred influence thereof tended to the establishing of their celestial tranquility, they imprinted it in their memories, that it might serve for a fenced circumference, to retain them in the confines of piety; and triumphing that fortune had presented them with so sacred an instance, they joyfully departed.